Do I need to write the exam?

 - BONUS- you will also be given access to the original NOTCE Study Guide and Practice Exam (TOTEM/TOTE), which provides you with 200 extra exam questions!

 - BONUS: With the purchase of the Bundle, you are eligible to receive free professional liability insurance for the month of September.
 Please contact firstname.lastname@example.org for details.

 The NOTCE Online Prep Class assists candidates to prepare for the NOTCE through online group discussion of practice questions.

 Booklist of frequently used textbooks in Canada.
 The list is a resource and should not be construed as the definitive source for the NOTCE.

-Can I practise as an occupational therapist before writing the exam?
+Can I practice as an occupational therapist before writing the exam?